longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 *ancient* or *medieval* nation may list any city that it at some point controlled.
 However if your nation is listed as *modern*, its city list must be restricted to cities within the country's current borders.

-The reason for this is, we don't want Freeciv21 to be used as a political vehicle for discussions about borders or independence of particular nations.
+The reason for this is, we do not want Freeciv21 to be used as a political vehicle for discussions about borders or independence of particular nations.
 Another reason is to avoid overlapping with other nations in the game.

 A city should appear in its native form, rather than Anglicized or Graeco-Roman forms.
-For example, the Danish capital is "København" rather than "Copenhagen"; and the ancient Persian capital is "Parsa" rather than "Persepolis."
+For example, the Danish capital is "København" rather than "Copenhagen", and the ancient Persian capital is "Parsa" rather than "Persepolis."

 City names support any Unicode character, but please keep to Latin letters.
 When transcribing from a non-Latin